haiwera-silk-cd/magento-devdocs/_videos/fundamentals/add-a-javascript-module.md

   {% endhighlight %}
 {% endcollapsible %}

-## Step 3: Create a layout update to add a template that will enable the JavaScript module
+## 步骤3.
+Create a layout update to add a template that will enable the JavaScript module

 First, we need to create the layout folder: